-This delicious and vibrant sauce is part applesauce and part cranberry sauce.
-It is colorful and perfect along pork or chicken.
-It will be great on your Thanksgiving table as well!
+Cranberry applesauce is the perfect way to enjoy these fall fruits together.
+It is colorful and perfect served alongside pork or chicken.
+It will be great on your Thanksgiving menu as well!

 This applesauce has the magic of cranberries mixed right in.
 Not only do they lend their crimson color, but a great tart burst that is will keep your taste buds dancing.
 This is a great snack, would be perfect stirred into a bowl of oatmeal or served as a side dish.

-Your Thanksgiving table is begging for this fabulous recipe instead of cranberry sauce from a jar.
+Your Thanksgiving table is begging for this fabulous recipe instead of cranberry sauce from a can.
 You will find it pairs well with pork and chicken as well.

 Cranberries and apples are such a wonderful combination.
 The sweet and tart can go together in so many ways, including cranberry apple crisp which is a fabulous fall dessert!

-This wonderfully easy to make applesauce is a great example.
+This wonderfully easy to make homemade applesauce with cranberries is a great example.
 Plus it is super versatile as it can be served as a stand alone snack, or as a side dish to so many entrees.

 It would also be wonderful mixed into a little yogurt or oatmeal at breakfast time.
 The possibilities are really endless.